NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Drenching Mist.md

 **Prerequisites** Spell Trickster Dedication; ability to cast obscuring mist
 * * *
-When you cast [[Spells/Mist|Mist]], you can modify it to add the following heightened entry to its effects.
+When you cast [[Mist|Mist]], you can modify it to add the following heightened entry to its effects.

 * * *